ryandrewjohnson/ui-router.grant/README.md

 #### Easily protect your ui-router states with this angular module

 The UI Router Grant module provides a quick and easy solution for adding test(s) to your ui-router states.
-For example if you wanted to restrict certain states to authenticated users, ui-router.grant is an easy way to get this working.
-For more details check out the [demo]() or [getting started]() section.
+For example if you wanted to restrict certain states to authenticated users, ui-router.grant is a quick solve.
+For more details check out the [demo]() or the [getting started]() section.

 * [Demo]()
 * [Installation]()